Calculating How Much Value I Get From the AMEX Platinum Card

 • My assessed value: $140

 Even though I don’t take Uber rides all that often, what I like about this Uber Cash benefit is that it can also be used for Uber Eats orders.
 In fact, that’s the primary way I’ve used this credit in the past.
-I should also note that, in addition to the $15 per month (plus a bonus of $20 in December) I earn from the Platinum card, I also earn $10 a month from my American Express Gold Card.
-So, in most cases, I’m utilizing these two credits in tandem.
+And while this benefit was particularly useful when it stacked with the Uber Cash I was earning from the American Express Gold Card, I’ve since parted ways with that card.
+Nevertheless, we look forward to our monthly Uber Eats treat.

 jet flying overhead